 Shortly after this escape a young officer under named Benjamin Tallmadge organized a secret spy ring that would be called the Culper Spy Ring.
 These spies would become the most successful spies during the American Revolutionary War.

 With the British and the Hessian mercenaries nestled in for the winter Washington planned a covert operation that would surprise the Hessians at Trenton and Princeton.
 On December 26, 1776 Washington made a daring attack in what is known as the Battle of Trenton and the Battle of Princeton.
 The assault would be successful and would raise morale enough to fight another day.
 After the battles Washington quickly returned to the other side of the Delaware.
 The militia groups would continue to harass the British and would force them to return to their base in New York.

-The Battles of Saratoga was the first campaign to begin in 1777 was General John Burgoyne’s northern invasion.
-Burgoyne left Quebec with 8,000 men in an effort to capture the St. Lawrence river which would effectively isolate the New England Colonies.
+Saratoga was the first campaign to begin in 1777.
+General John Burgoyne left Quebec with 8,000 men in an effort to capture the St. Lawrence river which would effectively isolate the New England Colonies.
 His plan was supported by a second column of 2,000 men led by Barry St. Leger who marched them down the Mohawk River.
 The two would meet in Albany, New York.